ujiro99/logcatf/README.md

 You can execute a command when a keyword  matched to Logcat.

     -o, --on=ON              regex to trigger a COMMAND.
     -c, --command=COMMAND    COMMAND will be executed on regex matched.
                              In COMMAND, you can use parsed logcat as shell variables.

     ex) -o "MY_APP.*Error" -c "echo \${message} > error.log"

-    * You need to escape a dollar sign.
+    ** You need to escape a dollar sign.

+Command's stdout is redirected to stderr of logcatf.

 ## Examples